markkup/topek/docs/types/Event.md

 --------------
 1. Admin is having a meeting or general event and wants to share with attendees.
 2. Admin wants to know who can attend: Yes|Maybe|No
-3. Admin wants to provide an early reminder (Alert) for the event.
+3. Admin wants to provide an early reminder (Alert) to users for the event.
-4. Admin wants to choose whether or not users can see other attendees.
-5. Admin wants to be able to name the event and provide a description.
-6. Admin wants users to be able to add favorite pictures from the event to the topic.
-7. Admin wants to be able to allow users to chat aboue the event (or maybe NOT allow them to chat)
+4. Admin wants to be able to review the attendee list (or rejection or maybe list) at any time
-8. Admin want to be able to optionally select Type Extras for events.
-9. Users need to be able to view the event in their topic feed.
-10. Users need to be able to view the event details.
-11. Users need to be able to respond whether they will be attending the event.
-12. Users want to add the event to their calendar - either after they indicate they are attending or manually by clicking a button.
-13. Users want to be able to get quick directions for the event - and launch their mapping program.
+5. Admin wants to be able to select a maximum RSVP's for an event (maybe) and have users informed that the event is full.

 Description
 -----------